Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor

 At low scales (1K), the learned policy is noisy and explores diverse regions of the action space, including brittle regimes (simultaneous two-bank coordination).
 Severe failures are widespread (771 total, Figure~\ref{fig:komodo-failure}a) and distributed across all actuation classes.
 The model has no sense of safe versus unsafe regions.

 At intermediate scales (10K), the policy begins to partition the action space.
 Severe failures collapse from 771 to 89 (Figure~\ref{fig:komodo-failure}b) and concentrate overwhelmingly in the simultaneous regime (68 of 89 failures).
-The model has learned that single-bank strategies occupy a safe manifold and multi-bank coordination is risky.
-This is safe-manifold formation.
+The model has learned that single-bank strategies occupy a high-reliability action region under the sampled distribution and multi-bank coordination is risky.
+This is high-reliability action region under the sampled distribution formation.

 At high scales (100K), severe failures are eliminated entirely (Figure~\ref{fig:komodo-failure}c).
-The model operates exclusively within the learned safe manifold, deploying risky strategies (simultaneous) only in 3.75\% of cases (Figure~\ref{fig:komodo-scenario}c) and achieving 23 out of 75 success even in this challenging regime.
+The model operates exclusively within the learned high-reliability action region under the sampled distribution, deploying risky strategies (simultaneous) only in 3.75\% of cases (Figure~\ref{fig:komodo-scenario}c) and achieving 23 out of 75 success even in this challenging regime.